Paulius0112/aws-solution-architect-associate/compute.md

 - You create a collections of EC2 isntances (Auto Scaling groups) and AWS automatically provides **horizontal** scaling for your instances
 - It is a **region-specific** service
 - No cost for auto scaling, only for resources
+- You can deterine which subnet Auto Scaling will launch new instances into
 - **Launch configuration** is the template used to create new EC2 instances and include parameters such as instance family, type, AMI, key pair and security groups
+    - There is also **launch template** with allows versioning
     - You can't edit launch configuration, you need to create new one
+- **A launch configuration**:
+    - You can create a new launch configuration or you can use an existing running EC2 instance to create the launch configurtino
+    - If you want to change your launch configurations you have to create a new one, make the required changes, and use that with your auto scaling groups
+- You can use a *launch configuration* with multiple auto scaling groups
+- An **Auto Scaling Group** is a logical grouping of EC2 instances managed by an Auo Scaling Policy
+    - An ASG can be edited once defined
+    - Can attach one or more ELB to an existing ASG (ELBs must be in the same region)
+    - Once you do this any EC2 instace existing or added by the ASG will be automatically registered with the ASG defined ELB
+- *Autoscaling group* is a logical grouping of EC2 instances managed by an Auto Scaling Policy
+    - An ASG can be edited once defined
+    - You can attach one or more Target Groups to your ASG to include instances behind an ALB
+    - Once you do this any EC2 instance existing or added by the ASG will be automatically registered with the ASG defined ELBs
+    - If adding an instance to an ASG would result in exceeding the maximum capacity of the ASG the request will fail
+    - You can add running instance to an ASG if the following conditions are met:
+        - The instance is in a running state
+        - The AMI used to launch the instance still exists
+        - The instance is not part of another ASG
+        - The instance is in the same AZs foir the ASG
 - **Types**
 | Scaling        | Description                                                      | When to use                                                               |
 |----------------|------------------------------------------------------------------|---------------------------------------------------------------------------|